 Design work for the second phase of improvements is scheduled to take place this winter and spring, with the actual improvements slated for the summer of 2013.
 The Common’s playground will remain open while the second phase of improvements takes place.

 "I think it allows us to give the attention that the Common deserves," Bianchi said, referring to the project’s second phase.
-"We’ve done some nice things.
-Now we have the ability to actually address the wide expanse, level the ground there and really make it beautiful."

 The first phase was funded by the Gateway City Urban Parks Initiative.